hestabroo/website/_posts/2025-09-10-gerrymandering.md

 ##### Cracking!
 Okay - so now the easy part right?
 Having constructed two 69% Democratic districts, the remaining state averages **57% Republican**, so it should just be a simple exercise of divvying it up.
 It was not.
 Perhaps unsurprisingly, the local concentrations of Republican votes and the constraints of maintaining contiguity as the map filled in made this extremely difficult (specifically for the later districts).

-Again, if you're nerdy like me there's a full outline of the method below, but the high-level approach I employed here is probably the same one a five year-old would - to just start at the left and carefully add one adjoining precinct at a time.
+Again, if you're nerdy like me there's a full outline of the method below, but the high-level approach I employed here is probably the same one a five year-old would - to just start at the edge and carefully add one adjoining precinct at a time.
 Obviously, there were some iterations on this approach and a couple clever tricks for deciding which precinct to add next.
 After probably way too many attempts and iterations, I was able to get pretty close - although the Republican margin on the 13th district wasn't quite as "safe" as I wanted it to be:

 ![]({{ site.baseurl }}/assets/projects/20250910_gerrymandering/winnerdistricts-ezgif.com-speed.gif)
 <figcaption>Construction of the remaining 11 Republican districts</figcaption>